rob-1393/Demland-Scheduling/MySQL_DB/README.md

 ### Windows:
 WARNING: The work for this has been done mainly from Debian-based Linux; I'll write a full/proper guide for Windows later.
 For now:

-1. Download the .sql file.
+1. Download the Windows-specific SQL file.
-2. Reformat the file contents (remove apostrophes/backquotes where applicable, such as in table creation table statements).
-3. Create a database (to contextualize the creation statements).
+2. Create a database (to contextualize the creation statements).
-4. Run the SQL.
+3. Run the SQL.

 If you encounter problems, don't forget to ask for help in the server.